QuantGov/documentation/docs/corpus.markdown

 # The QuantGov Corpus

+## Getting Started

-We can create our first corpus with the following command:
+With the quantgov library installed, create a corpus with the following command:

 ``` {.bash}
 quantgov start corpus CORPUS_NAME
 ```

+See the [tutorial](http://docs.quantgov.org/tutorial/first_corpus) for more details.

 ## Basic Structure

-A corpus represents a set of documents, and implements the corpus driver interface.
-The root directory for a corpus should contain:
+A corpus represents a set of documents and organizes them in a way that allows the user to perform analysis on the text.
+Creating a corpus is the first step for producing a dataset from a set of documents, like the RegData project which produces data from *The Code of Federal Regulations*.

+The root directory for a QuantGov corpus should contain:

 - A `Snakefile` to manage the workflow of the corpus.
 - A module named `driver.py` that implements the corpus driver interface.